stast1/hassio-bluetti-bt/README.md

 4. Select **Reload**

 The integration will cleanly disconnect from the device, unload all entities, and then reconnect with the current configuration.

+## fork.2 Changes

+This fork iteration focuses on Bluetooth connection stability and clearer diagnostics:

+### Fixes & Improvements
+* Fixed persistent connection not recovering after device power cycle by fully resetting notification handler state on reconnect.
+* Converted transient polling timeouts into warnings (instead of errors) to reduce log noise when device is temporarily unreachable.
+* Added consistent debug logging when specific field data is missing (sensors, binary_sensors, switches).
+* Unified availability handling: entities now properly go unavailable on BLE disconnect in persistent mode and recover automatically.

+### Notes
+If you use Bluetooth proxies and see repeated Bleak errors about connection slots, consider adding another proxy closer to the device.
+Occasional timeout warnings are expected if the station is sleeping or powered off.

+### Upgrade Guidance
+No configuration changes required.
+A simple reload (or restart) applies the new behavior.
+Persistent connection mode is now recommended if you prefer faster recovery after power cycles.